 Pool submersions involving children happen quickly.
 A child can drown in the time it takes to answer a phone.
 Seventy-seven percent of the victims had been missing from sight for 5 minutes or less.

-Survival depends on rescuing the child quickly and restarting the breathing process, even while the child is still in the water.
+Survival depends on rescuing the child quickly and restarting the breathing process.
 Seconds count in preventing death or brain damage.

 Child drowning is a silent death.
 There’s no splashing to alert anyone that the child is in trouble.

 (According to the U.S. Consumer Product Safety Commission (CPSC) in a comprehensive study of drowning and submersion incidents.
 The study involves children under 5 years of age in Arizona, California, and Florida)

 Watch All Swimmers– Keep a close lookout while everyone is swimming.
 [Fun story- this picture taken about 5 years ago is of our son in the front right and his now high school girl friend on the left].

 Use Barriers– Please note that the following barrier recommendations are the result of identifying key parameters that typically contribute to child drowning in backyard pools.
 These recommendations are the minimum steps you can take to make your home a safe place for your child.
 Barriers are not childproof, but they provide layers of protection for a child who strays from supervision.
 Barriers can give parents additional time to locate a child before the unexpected becomes a reality.
 Barriers include a fence or wall, door alarms for the house, and a power safety cover over the pool.
 Barriers also may be used to protect children from accessing hot tubs and spas.
 Use the following recommendations as a guide.

 Fences and Gates– Install a fence or other barrier, such as a wall, completely around the pool.
 If the house is part of the barrier, the doors leading from the house to the pool should be protected with an alarm or the pool should have a power safety cover.
 Alarm and cover details are below.